mialkin/docs/unix/docker.md

 :-|:-
-docker ps | List all currently running containers docker ps -a | List all containers, including non-running docker start \<container\> | Start one or more stopped containers docker attach \<container\> | Attach local standard input, output, and error streams to a running container. <br>To disattach without stoping container press <kbd>Ctrl</kbd> + <kbd>P</kbd>, <kbd>Ctrl</kbd> + <kbd>Q</kbd> (works only for containers started with `-it` option) docker stop \<container\> | Stop one or more running containers
+docker ps | List all currently running containers docker ps -a | List all containers, including non-running docker create | The `docker create` command creates a writeable container layer over the specified image and prepares it for running the specified command.
+The container ID is then printed to STDOUT.
+This is similar to `docker run -d` except the container is never started.
+You can then use the `docker start <container_id>` command to start the container at any point. docker run | Run a command in a new container.<br>The `docker run` command first creates a writeable container layer over the specified image, and then starts it using the specified command. docker start \<container\> | Start one or more stopped containers docker attach \<container\> | Attach local standard input, output, and error streams to a running container. <br>To disattach without stoping container press <kbd>Ctrl</kbd> + <kbd>P</kbd>, <kbd>Ctrl</kbd> + <kbd>Q</kbd> (works only for containers started with `-it` option) docker stop \<container\> | Stop one or more running containers